Pinpoint tests of suspension

 No

-INSTALL new items as needed.
-See Section 211-02 for more information.
+If necessary, INSTALL new components.
+Refer to Section 211-02 for additional information.
 ADJUST wheel alignment to specification.
-Check if the system is working properly.
+Check for proper system operation.

 1Inspect the wheel bearings.
-See Section 204-00 for more information.
+Refer to Section 204-00 for additional information.

-• Is there slack in the bearings or uneven running?
+• Is there any slack in the bearings or uneven running?

 Yes

-INSTALL new wheel bearings if necessary.
-See Section 204-01 for more information.
-CHECK if the system is working properly.
+If necessary, INSTALL new wheel bearings.
+Refer to Section 204-01 for additional information.
+CHECK that the system operates normally.

 No